 Naval Group’s vision of commitment

-Naval Group has committed in particular to five out of the 17 sustainable development goals (SDGs) set out by the United Nations.
-It also strives to meet the seven pillars of the ISO 26000 standard is annually assessed on its performance and progress.
+As a member of the United Nations Global Compact, Naval Group is committed to working on five of the UN’s seventeen Sustainable Development Goals (SDG).
+The group is also committed to the seven pillars of the ISO standard 26000 and is annually assessed on its performance and progress.

 Some examples of actions implemented